Falcons of al-Ghab

 On 3 August 2015 the group along with 14 other FSA factions in northern Hama formed Jaysh al-Nasr, or the Army of Victory operations room, in order to support offensives led by the Army of Conquest.
 In the same month the group's commander, Lieutenant Colonel Jamil Radoun, was assassinated by a car bomb in Antakya, Turkey.
 The group reportedly had an "antagonistic relationship" with al-Qaeda's al-Nusra Front before Radoun's assassination.

-On 24 October, the Falcons of al-Bab was fully integrated into the Army of Victory, turning it from an operations room to a united group.
+On 24 October, the Falcons of al-Ghab was fully integrated into the Army of Victory, turning it from an operations room to a united group.

 History

 The group played an important role in the capture of the al-Ghab region and was also involved in the 2014 Hama offensive in northern Hama.

-On 3 August 2015 the group along with 14 other FSA factions in northern Hama formed Jaysh al-Nasr, or the Army of Victory operations room, in order to support offensives led by the Army of Conquest.
-In the same month the group's commander, Lieutenant Colonel Jamil Radoun, was assassinated by a car bomb in Antakya, Turkey.
+On 3 August 2015, the group along with 14 other FSA rebel factions in northern Hama formed Jaysh al-Nasr, or the Army of Victory operations room, in order to support offensives led by the Army of Conquest.
+In the same month the group's commander, Lieutenant Colonel Jamil Radoun, was assassinated by a car bomb in Reyhanlı, Turkey.
 The group reportedly had an "antagonistic relationship" with al-Qaeda's al-Nusra Front before Radoun's assassination.

-On 24 October, the Falcons of al-Bab was fully integrated into the Army of Victory, turning it from an operations room to a united group.
+On 24 October, the Falcons of al-Ghab was fully integrated into the Army of Victory, turning it from an operations room to a united group.